muratkeremozcan/books/aws/Burning-Monk/Serverless-architectures-aws-2/README.md

 ## Code scoring service example

-- As a rule of thumb, you should use multiple Lambda functions when you are dealing with different concerns rather than having everything lumped into one.
-  Hence, this is the reason we created two functions and introduced a message queue between them.
+- **As a rule of thumb, you should use multiple Lambda functions when you are** **dealing with different concerns rather than having everything lumped into one.** Hence, this is the reason we created **two functions and introduced a message** **queue between them.**

-- Another question you may have is why we used SQS rather than have functions call one another directly.
-Our recommendation is never to have functions call each other directly unless you are using a feature called Lambda Destinations (which adds a hidden queue between two functions anyway).
-Lambda Destinations, however, only works for asynchronous invocations, so it wouldn’t have been possible in our case.
-The reason for having a queue between two functions is to reduce coupling (e.g., the two functions have no direct knowledge of one another) and to have an easier time handling errors and retries.
+- A**nother question you may have is why we used SQS rather than have functions** **call one another directly.
+Our recommendation is never to have functions call** **each other directly unless you are using a feature called Lambda Destinations** (which adds a hidden queue between two functions anyway)**.
+Lambda Destinations,** **however, only works for asynchronous invocations**, so it wouldn’t have been possible in our case. **The reason for having a queue between two functions is** **to reduce coupling (e.g., the two functions have no direct knowledge of one** **another) and to have an easier time handling errors and retries.**

-- Amazon EventBridge is a serverless event bus that can connect different AWS (and non-AWS) services.
+- **Amazon EventBridge is a serverless event bus that can connect different AWS** **(and non-AWS) services**.
 It has a few great features that services like SQS, SNS, and Kinesis do not possess.
 Chief among them is the ability to use more than 90 AWS services as event sources and 17 services as targets, automated scaling, content-based filtering, schema discovery, and input transformation.
-  But like any other technology, it has certain deficiencies like no guarantee on ordering of events or buffering.
-As always, what you end up choosing should depend on your requirements and the capabilities of the product you are using.
+But like any other technology, **it has certain deficiencies like no guarantee** **on ordering of events or buffering.** As always, what you end up choosing should depend on your requirements and the capabilities of the product you are using.

-- AWS Glue is a serverless ETL (extract, transform, and load) service that can scour an S3 bucket with a crawler and update a central metadata repository called the Glue Data Catalog.
-You and other services can then use this metadata repository to quickly search for relevant information among the records scattered in S3.
+- **AWS Glue is a serverless ETL (extract, transform, and load) service that can scour an S3 bucket with a crawler and update a central metadata repository called the Glue Data Catalog.** You and other services can then use this metadata repository to quickly search for relevant information among the records scattered in S3.
 Glue never actually moves or copies any data.
 The tables with metadata it creates in the Glue Data Catalog point to the data in S3 (or other sources like Amazon Redshift or RDS).
 This means that the Data Catalog can be recreated from the original data if necessary.

-- Amazon Athena is a serverless query service that can analyze data in S3 using standard SQL.
-If you haven’t tried Athena, you have to give it a go.
+- **Amazon Athena is a serverless query service that can analyze data in S3 using standard SQL.
+I**f you haven’t tried Athena, you have to give it a go.
   You simply point it to S3, define the schema, and begin querying using SQL.
   What’s even nicer is that it integrates closely with Glue and its Data Catalog (which takes care of the schema).
 Once you have AWS Glue configured and the Data Catalog created, you can begin querying Athena immediately.

-- Amazon QuickSight is AWS’s Business Intelligence (BI) service in the vein of Tableau.
+- **Amazon QuickSight is AWS’s Business Intelligence (BI) service in the vein of Tableau.**

-- Amazon Redshift is primarily used for data analytics.
-Here are some specific
+- **Amazon Redshift is primarily used for data analytics.** Here are some specific applications:
-  applications:

   1. **Data Warehousing**: Amazon Redshift is designed to handle large volumes of data, from a few hundred gigabytes to a petabyte or more.
 This makes it